You only have two options: How to pick the right one for your next ride.

 Financing options for new and used cars

+If you have decent credit and are looking to buy a new car, you’ll be given a lower interest rate than someone looking to finance a used car.
+But because new cars cost more, you may not actually save money.
 A used car may have a higher interest rate, but you’ll likely be paying significantly less than you would for a new car.
 The downside?
-Some lenders only finance a used cars under a specific amount of miles or under a certain age.
+Some lenders only finance used cars under a specific amount of miles or age.

 Frequently asked questions